1.0 Objects of the Trust

 5.1.6 Unless specifically authorised by the Trust, the grant must be used for the specific project applied for, with any conditions applied by the Trust to the grants being adhered to.

 5.1.7 It is the responsibility of the grantee to declare any income received from the Trust and to pay any taxes that may be incurred as a result of that grant income.

 5.1.8 The Trust has the right to publicise any grant made.

 5.1.9 The grantee organisation shall acknowledge any donation made by the Trust in the Annual Report of the organisation and wherever possible in accordance with the Acknowledgement Guidelines.

 6.0 Special Project Funding

-6.1 The Community Trust may commit to funding Special Projects from time to time.
-Such projects would be considered where specific benefits within the community are the focus of the funding.
+6.1 The Community Trust may proactively identify and commit to funding Special Projects from time to time.
+Such projects would be considered where specific benefits within the community are the focus of funding.

 7.0 Multi-year Grants

 7.1 It will be at the sole discretion of the Trust to enter into multi-year funding commitments.